Positions Vacant

 About the role

 - Category C (Animal Welfare): The Category C member must be a person with a demonstrable commitment to, and established experience in, furthering the welfare of animals.
 You must not be employed by or otherwise associated with Monash University, and must not currently be involved in the care and use of animals for scientific purposes.
 Membership of, and endorsement by, an animal welfare organisation is highly favourable.
-Please note, being an animal lover is insufficient to qualify for this category of membership without also having demonstrated evidence of contributions to animal welfare.

 About you